mknzz/burglary-docs/index.md

 # Welcome to the sk-burglary docs!

 Here, you will find all the information you need to install and configure qb-burglary effectively.
 We have everything you need to make the most of your experience.
-If you have any questions or need further assistance, please feel free to create a ticket in the discord using the #request-help channel.
+If you have any questions or need further assistance, please feel free to create a ticket in the [SKryptz Discord](https://discord.gg/) using the #request-help channel.

+If you are just getting started with sk-burglary 3.1, try the [Installing](https://mknzz.github.io/burglary-docs/install.html) docs.

 {: .note }
 If you are struggling to locate the escrowed version of the asset on keymaster, look for **qb-instance**.